JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/psi_performance.md

 If the information you cache depends only on a subtree of the current PSI element (and nothing else: no resolve results or other files), you can cache it in a field in your `PsiElement` implementation and drop the cache in an override of `ASTDelegatePsiElement.subtreeChanged()`.

-### Using `ProjectRootManager` as Dependency
+### Using `ProjectRootManager` as a Dependency
 {id="projectRootManagerDependency"}

 <primary-label ref="2024.1"/>

 The platform no longer increments root changes modification tracker on finish of [dumb mode](indexing_and_psi_stubs.md#dumb-mode).
-If cached values use [`ProjectRootManager`](%gh-ic%/platform/projectModel-api/src/com/intellij/openapi/roots/ProjectRootManager.java) as dependency
+If cached values use [`ProjectRootManager`](%gh-ic%/platform/projectModel-api/src/com/intellij/openapi/roots/ProjectRootManager.java) as a dependency
 (without [`PsiModificationTracker`](%gh-ic%/platform/core-api/src/com/intellij/psi/util/PsiModificationTracker.java))
 and at the same time depend on [indexes](indexing_and_psi_stubs.md), a dependency on [`DumbService`](%gh-ic%/platform/core-api/src/com/intellij/openapi/project/DumbService.kt) must be added.